inabagumi/shinju-date/docs/404-handling-implementation.md

 ## Overview

-This document explains how the admin application handles 404 Not Found errors when users access detail pages for non-existent content (videos or channels).
+This document explains how the admin application handles 404 Not Found errors when users access detail pages for non-existent content (videos or talents).

 ## Implementation Summary

-Both video and channel detail pages in the admin application properly handle cases where the requested resource does not exist in the database or when an invalid ID is provided.
+Both video and talent detail pages in the admin application properly handle cases where the requested resource does not exist in the database or when an invalid ID is provided.
 Instead of throwing a 500 server error, the application returns a proper 404 Not Found response.

 ## Affected Pages